 When to see a doctor

-Children who have any warning sign should immediately be brought to a doctor with experience in treating children unless the only warning sign is daytime incontinence continuing past age 6.
+Children who have any warning sign should immediately be brought to a doctor with experience in treating children unless the only warning sign is daytime incontinence in children who are 6 years of age or older.
 Such children should see a doctor at some point, but a delay of a week or so is not harmful.

 What the doctor does

 Doctors first ask questions about the child's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the incontinence and the tests that may need to be done ( see Table: Some Causes and Features of Nighttime Incontinence in Children Some Causes and Features of Nighttime Incontinence in Children and see Table: Some Causes and Features of Daytime Incontinence in Children Some Causes and Features of Daytime Incontinence in Children ).
+What they find during the history and physical examination often suggests a cause of the incontinence and the tests that may need to be done (see table and table ).

 In the medical history, doctors ask about when symptoms began, timing of symptoms, and whether symptoms are continuous (that is, constant dribbling) or intermittent.
-Having the parents record the timing, frequency, and volume of urine (a voiding diary) or stool (a stooling diary) in a journal can be helpful.
+Having the parents record the timing, frequency, and volume of urine (a voiding diary) and the frequency, size, and consistency of stool (a stooling diary) in a journal can be helpful.
 Position while urinating and strength of urine stream are discussed.

 Fever, abdominal pain, pain while urinating, and increased urgency to pass urine (urinary tract infection Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
 Infants and younger... read more )

-Urinating frequently and producing a large volume of urine (diabetes insipidus Central Diabetes Insipidus Central diabetes insipidus is a lack of the hormone vasopressin (antidiuretic hormone) that causes excessive production of very dilute urine (polyuria).
-Central diabetes insipidus has several... read more or diabetes mellitus Diabetes Mellitus (DM) in Children and Adolescents Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more )
+Urinating frequently and producing a large volume of urine (argininevasopressin deficiency [ central diabetes insipidus ArginineVasopressin Deficiency (Central Diabetes Insipidus) Argininevasopressin deficiency (central diabetes insipidus) is a lack of the hormone vasopressin (antidiuretic hormone) that causes excessive production of very dilute urine (polyuria).
+Argininevasopressin... read more ], nephrogenic diabetes insipidus Nephrogenic Diabetes Insipidus In nephrogenic diabetes insipidus, the kidneys produce a large volume of dilute urine because the kidney tubules fail to respond to vasopressin (antidiuretic hormone) and are unable to reabsorb... read more , or diabetes mellitus Diabetes Mellitus (DM) in Children and Adolescents Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more )